 You need to perform all of the reps for one exercise before moving on to the next.

-What’s a Good Time?
+What’s a Good Time for Angie WOD?

-If you set your initial goal at twenty five minutes, that will average to just over six minutes to rep out a hundred on each of the four exercises.
-In reality, you will be spending a lot more time on the pull ups than on any of the other moves.
+If you set your initial goal at twenty-five minutes, that will average to just over six minutes to rep out a hundred on each of the four exercises.
+In reality, you will be spending a lot more time on the pull-ups than on any of the other moves.

 I know that you want to preserve all of your energy for the challenge to come, but that doesn’t mean that you shouldn’t warm up.
-You should spend the time before Angie to do some light calisthenics and mobility exercises.
+You should spend the time before Angie WOD to do some light calisthenics and mobility exercises.

 The body is a kinetic chain that is designed to work together.
-When you do a pull up, the arms, lats and scapular are all working together.
+When you do a pull-up, the arms, lats, and scapular are all working together.
 The scapula connects to the arms, so any arm motion is going to involve the scapular.

 Dividing Your Time

-As just mentioned, the length of time that you send on pull ups will be more than you need to devote to any of the other exercises in this challenge.
+As just mentioned, the length of time that you send on pull-ups will be more than you need to devote to any of the other exercises in this challenge.
 It is a good idea to divide your goal time up to give you milestone goals to work towards.

 We suggest that you give yourself a full ten minutes to getting them in.
 That breaks down to just ten reps every minute for ten minutes.
 In reality, especially once you get into the fourth minute and beyond, you will find yourself hitting three or four reps and then resting tens seconds before pumping out another three, and so on.

-Realizing that you will be taking a lot of mini rests between your pull ups, you should find a pull up bar that allows you to rest between pull ups without having to drop to the ground.
+Realizing that you will be taking a lot of mini rests between your pull-ups, you should find a pull-up bar that allows you to rest between pull-ups without having to drop to the ground.
 The few seconds that it takes to get back into position will waste time and energy.
-Doing your pull ups on a power rack will allow you to rest your feet on the safety bars between your mini reps.
+Doing your pull-ups on a power rack will allow you to rest your feet on the safety bars between your mini reps.

 Segment your Reps

 You might be able to whack out a hundred reps in a row, but we don’t advise.
 You do not want to go to failure on any of your reps.
-Even if you could whack out 20 reps of pull ups on your first set, you shouldn’t do so.
+Even if you could whack out 20 reps of pull-ups on your first set, you shouldn’t do so.
 Why not?

 Because by your third set, you will be down to doing just one or two reps at a time.
-You will have burnt yourself out and it will take forever to get to your one hundred reps.
+You will have burnt yourself out, and it will take forever to get to your one hundred reps.

-We suggest you break your one hundred reps of pull ups into 20 sets of five reps.
+We suggest you break your one hundred reps of pull-ups into 20 sets of five reps.
 Remember, that you are trying to get these down in ten minutes, which averages to 5 reps every 30 seconds.
-In reality, you can pump out 5 reps of pull ups in 8-10 seconds, giving you twenty seconds of recovery before going into your next set.
+In reality, you can pump out 5 reps of pull-ups in 8-10 seconds, giving you twenty seconds of recovery before going into your next set.

 Perform Kipping Pull Ups

-Let’s face it - the pull ups are what will make or break you in this workout.
+Let’s face it – the pull-ups are what will make or break you in this workout.
 That being said, it is in your best interest to find a way to get through them with as little pain as possible.
-That leads us to the kipping pull up.
+That leads us to the kipping pull-up.